| GPA Article #3Grading the Quality of Restoration

 that are put in the corner of the display, away from the

+others to avoid a scene.
 Finally we have everything in the middle of these two

 extremes, which is where most books will land.
 Here's a

-quick breakdown of what each grade would represent:
+quick breakdown of what each grade would represent: A = Restoration appears near invisible, and is

 even hard to spot upon close inspection.
 This is harder to